-Because delay variability is likely throughout the network, and because SDCCH holding times will not be deterministic due to varying processing times and errors on the wireless links, this perfect attack would be difficult to achieve in real networks.
+Because delay variability is likely throughout the network, and because SDCCH holding times will not be deterministic due to varying processing times and errors on the wireless links, the perfect attack presented in our previous work [3] would be difficult to achieve in real networks.
 Accordingly, we investigate a number of flow arrival characteristics while considering exponentially distributed SDCCH holding times.
-Figure 3 illustrates the effectiveness of attacks when messages arrive with a Poisson, bursty or deterministically uniform distribution.
+Figure 7 illustrates the effectiveness of attacks when messages arrive with a Poisson, bursty (12 messages delivered back-toback), or uniform distribution.
 Notice that, due to the addition of variability, bursty attacks are the least successful of the three.
-This is because it is unlikely that 12 text messages arriving back-to-back will all find unoccupied SDC-CHs.
-Thus blocking occurs on the attack messages, and legitimate traffic that arrives between bursts has a higher probability of finding an available SDCCH.
+This is because it is unlikely that 12 text messages arriving back-to-back will all find unoccupied SDCCHs.
+Thus, blocking occurs on the attack messages, and legitimate traffic that arrives between bursts has a higher probability of finding an available SDCCH.
 The most effective attack is when messages arrive uniformly spaced; however, due to variable network delay, such an attack would also be difficult to realize.